saylesss88/nix-book/src/nix/hardening_NixOS.md

 `boot.kernelParams` can be used to set additional kernel command line arguments at boot time.
 It can only be used for built-in modules.

-You can find the following settings in the above guide in the Kernel self-protection section:
+You can find the following settings in the above guide in the "Kernel self-protection" section:

 ```nix
 # boot.nix